Monday, April 30, 2012

 Daytime Heroes: Challenge of the GoBots (1984)

 Robots were big in animation in the mid-80's.
-The trend started with the American introduction of Voltron in 1983, but then exploded a year later.
+The trend started with the American introduction of Voltron, but then exploded in short order.
 Everyone knows that The Transformers, borne out of a Japanese toy line, became the 2nd Hasbro property to be adapted to television by Marvel & Sunbow, and, of course, has become a cottage industry all by itself.
 However, there existed another toy line that today could be construed as virtual kissin' cousins to the Autobots & Decepticons!

 Like the Transformers, Tonka's GoBots were supposedly from another planet, bringing a long-standing grudge to Earth.
 The Guardians & Renegades, however, had one big advantage.
 Both groups were originally humanoid in nature, and were transmuted into cyborg robots when their homeworld experienced a cataclysmic event.
 Shortly after The Transformers debuted, Hanna-Barbera & Tonka introduced viewers to Challenge of the GoBots, starting with a miniseries that aired in syndication.
 The ongoing series followed a year later, but lasted just 2 seasons, with a feature film, "Battle of the Rock Lords", released in 1986.